Battle of Prachuap Khiri Khan: Battle

 The families of the airmen took refuge in guesthouses on Mount Lom Muak.
 The evacuation of the living quarters was supervised by Pilot Officer Phol Thongpricha.

 Another position was set up by defenders, who divided themselves into three groups.
 One group was stationed by the guest houses on Prachuap Bay and fired on anything coming up the road from the guard house.
 A second group, under the immediate command of Wing Commander Prawat, placed itself in the area around the command and administrative buildings.
 The final group occupied houses facing Manao Bay.
 These two groups fired on the approaches from the hangars and the runways.

 Fighting continued into late evening, but with lessening intensity.
 The machine gun at the tennis court held back the Japanese, while a light machine gun was held in reserve and moved to plug gaps in the perimeter.

 Rumours that Royal Thai Navy sailors were fighting their way through to relieve the airmen kept up Thai hopes through the night.
 Ammunition was low, and at one point the airmen fired blank rounds at the Japanese.

 The following morning, the exhausted Thais received a telegram from the Ministry of the Interior, brought in by a postman during a lull in the battle.
 The telegram ordered the defenders to cease fighting, as an armistice had been arranged by the government.
 The Thai defenders suspected this was a trick by the Japanese and continued to resist.
 The infuriated invaders now mounted assaults with renewed vigor.
 The defenders were slowly pushed back.
 About this time, the lone machine gun in the tennis court was taken out, both gunners severely wounded.

 By 10:00, with the Japanese closing in, Wing Commander Prawat ordered the command building to be burned, along with all military documents.
 As flames engulfed the building, Flying Officer Prayad Kanchonwiroj, the senior medical officer, ordered the hospital building evacuated and set on fire.

 Wing Commander Prawat ordered all officers to save a bullet for themselves and said those who wanted to were free to try to break out on their own.
 The others, including the wounded, were to fall back on Mount Lom Muak.

 At noon, a civilian car with a small white flag arrived.
 It contained a number of Thai government officials, including the provincial undersecretary, Jarunphan Isarangun na Ayutthaya.
-Jarunphan handed Wing Commander Prawat a direct order from the Prime Minister, Field Marshal Phibunsongkhram, telling him to cease resistance immediately.
+Jarunphan handed Wing Commander Prawat a direct order from the Prime Minister, Field Marshal Plaek Phibunsongkhram, telling him to cease resistance immediately.
 Fighting officially ended at 12:35 on 9 December 1941.